c9l6n/NetworkTariffsBESSOptimization/README.md

 The model will generate:
 - CSV summaries per grid archetype in /data/results/
-- Optional plots and tables via notebooks.
+- Optional plots and tables via notebooks